swarajd/code-analysis-guide/chapter1/integers-and-operators/operators/binary-operators.md

 int c = a - b; // 47
 ```

-This is normal enough, but lets sort of refer back to the edge case in the addition section.
+This is normal enough, but let's refer back to the edge case in the addition section.

 ```
 // c = -2147483648